The Sun Uranium Project

 In addition to historic drilling and sampling, seven radiometric anomalies were later identified within the area of the Sun Uranium Project in an airborne radiometric survey flown by the U.S. Atomic Energy Agency.

-The technical content concerning the Project in this news release was reviewed and approved by Dr. Douglas H. Underhill, CPG, Chief Geologist for Urano Energy Corp., a Qualified Person as defined by National Instrument 43-101.
+The technical disclosure on this page was approved by Dr. Douglas H. Underhill, CPG, Chief Geologist for Urano Energy Corp., and a Qualified Person as defined by National Instrument 43-101.